CRS in Mauritania

 CRS' History in Mauritania

-In addition to its emergency work, CRS supports The Center for Professional Training and Vocational Placement (CFIP), which provides literacy and professional training to Mauritanian youth.
-Each year, 120 out-of-school youth receive literacy courses and 140 participate in professional career training in a variety of fields, such as auto mechanics, electrical engineering, small business development, welding/metal work, carpentry and hairdressing.
-More than 50 students have been placed with partner companies to begin their professional careers.
-Courses in French, Arabic and an introduction to mathematics are also offered.
+In addition to emergency work, CRS has provided literacy and professional training to Mauritanian youth in fields such as auto mechanics, electrical engineering, small business development, welding/metal work, carpentry and hairdressing.
+Many students who participated in these initiatives have since been placed with partner companies to begin their professional careers.